Homogenization of quadratic convolution energies in periodically perforated domains: Introduction

-the key argument in the computation of the limit of energies is an extension lemma, which allows to extend functions in $H^1(\Omega\cap E_\e)$ to functions in $H^1(\Omega')$ for $\Omega'\subset\subset \Omega$ controlling the $H^1$ and $L^2$ norms of the extension with those of the original function in the perforated domain independently of $\e$ (see \cite{ACDP,BDF}).
+or the corresponding elliptic differential operators with Neumann conditions on the perforation boundary.
+Early homogenization results for such operators were obtained in \cite{MK,K,CS,V}, from which many other works on the topic followed.
+The key argument in the asymptotic analysis both of energies and operators is an extension lemma, which allows to extend functions in $H^1(\Omega\cap E_\e)$ to functions in $H^1(\Omega')$ for $\Omega'\subset\subset \Omega$ controlling the $H^1$ and $L^2$ norms of the extension with those of the original function in the perforated domain independently of $\e$ (see \cite{ACDP,BDF}).
 In this way we may define an $L^2_{\rm loc}$-limit of sequences of functions with bounded energy as the limit of their extensions.
 Our first result is a similar Extension Theorem, which can be stated as follows: for a fixed $r_0>0$ there exist $r>0$ and a constant $C$ such that for every fixed $\Omega'$ and for each function $u$ with bounded energy there exists an extension $v$ of function $u$ that satisfies for all sufficiently small $\varepsilon$ the inequality

 The construction of the extended function $v$ can be achieved by a `reflection' argument close to $\partial E_\e$.
 Note however that the estimate of the energy is a little trickier than in the usual `local' case, since for the extended function we will have interactions between the function inside and outside the perforation.